-‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face-Off [Recap]
+‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face Off [Recap]

-On today’s June 27 episode of Days of Our Lives, the Salem PD’s search for Ciara continues.
+On today’s June 27 episode of Days of our Lives, the Salem PD’s search for Ciara continues.
 Hope has been worried sick ever since her daughter went missing and her fears weren’t calmed when she finally received a phone call from Ciara.
 Forensic evidence has come back regarding the boot print that was found at Ciara’s accident site.
 Hope makes a shocking discovery when she realizes that the sanitarium Ben Weston was recently released from purchases boots from that manufacturer.

 Meanwhile, Days fans witness a connection growing between Ciara and her rescuer, who is in fact, Ben.